-I currently teach nine different topics for Northamptonshire County Council’s Adult Learning Department at various venues around Northamptonshire, England.
+I teach eight different topics for Northamptonshire County Council’s Adult Learning Department at various venues around Northamptonshire, England.
 These are:

-If you are local (or are not but can’t get to them) and are interested, do email me.
-The courses are listed below (and I shall be running them online from late spring 2015).
+If you are local (or are not but can’t get to them) and are interested, do email me or complete the form at the end of the page.
+The courses are listed below (and I shall be bringing them all online in the next few months).
 I have been teaching writing groups around Northampton since 2005 so it’s especially exciting to bring my skills to a wider audience.

-PLEASE NOTE: There is a maximum places of 16 for the creative writing and 12 for the IT courses with a minimum number of students (five) required for each course to run, with the decision (by NCC) made three weeks before the course starts, so please do book early.
+PLEASE NOTE: There is a maximum places of 16 for the creative writing (12 at Towcester) and 12 for the IT courses with a minimum number of students (six) required for each course to run, with the decision (by NCC) made three weeks before the course starts, so please do book early.
 If you have any queries before booking, please do email me.

 I have been writing (and studying) for ten years, have written 400+ short stories (mostly flash fiction), seven novels (will be doing my eighth this November for NaNoWriMo), some poetry and non-fiction writing-related articles.
 See Morgen With An ‘E’ and Books: mine for more details.
 I am also a freelance editor.

-The courses, venues and dates are below but first a little about each course (these are based on the six-hour Saturday courses, so the ten-week courses will vary, especially upon the needs of the class, with part tuition, part reading and feedback, and I will be setting homework between each two-hour session).
+The courses, venues and dates are below but first a little about each course.
 Every course I run will have handouts so you wouldn’t spend time worrying that you’ll miss something or get distracted writing every word down.
 So, without further ado, here are the details:

 - Creative Writing – Beginners*: Identify different writing styles, techniques, genres and forms; including novels, short stories, flash fiction, poetry, scriptwriting, monologues, dialogues, and non-fiction.
 Writing tips, advice on editing etc. Produce a short piece in a style and form of the student’s choosing.
 Review own work and that of others with a critical eye.
 What to do next; publication, competitions etc. Advice of ongoing support including online and in-person writing groups.